mayer79/effectplots/README.md

 ![](man/figures/bias.svg)

+## Additional goodies

+- Most models (including DALEX explainers and meta-learners such as Tidymodels) work out-of-the box.
+If not, a tailored prediction function can be specified.
+- Binning of numeric features is done by the same options as `stats::hist()`.
+Outliers are capped (not removed) at +-2 IQR from the quartiles by default.
+- Case weights are supported via the argument `w`.

+## Background

-See Christoph Molnar's book [4] for more background on feature effects.
+Christoph Molnar's excellent book [4] provides much more background on feature effects.

 # References